stephansturges/Tator/readme.md

 - Use **Test Connection** to ping `/sam_slots` on the target server and confirm it’s reachable before switching tabs.
 - Handy when you run the FastAPI backend on a remote GPU box and access it over SSH port forwarding.

+### Agent Mining Tab (SAM3 Recipe Mining)
+The **Agent Mining** tab mines **portable SAM3 “recipes”** for each class in a labeled dataset.
+A recipe is a **single ZIP** that includes:
+- `recipe.json` (parameters + per-class prompt/crop banks + summary metrics)
+- `crops/` (example cut-outs used for CLIP filtering)
+- optional `clip_head/` (a pretrained CLIP classifier head exported from the CLIP training tab)

+High-level flow (what it’s doing, in human terms):
+1. **Split the dataset** into train/val (random seed is exposed so results are repeatable).
+2. For each class, pick a **small, diverse set of example crops** from the train split.
+3. Build a **prompt bank** (class name + optional GPT‑OSS suggestions + optional user-provided extra prompts).
+4. Run SAM3 prompts on val images to produce lots of candidate boxes, then **filter** them:
+   - keep boxes that look like the positive crops (CLIP similarity),
+   - optionally suppress boxes that look like other classes (negative crops),
+   - optionally require the **pretrained CLIP head** to agree (and tune `Head min prob` per class on the val split).
+5. Score each class recipe on the val split (coverage/precision/FPs) and show results.
+Click **Save recipe** to persist the portable ZIP on disk.

+Using it:
+- Pick a converted dataset under **Datasets on disk**.
+- Set `Val %` and `Split seed` (default seed 42).
+Leave **Reuse split** on if you want stable comparisons across runs.
+- Configure crops/prompts/filters, then click **Start**.
+Watch the live log + progress bar.
+- Review per-class results and click **Save recipe** for the classes you want.

+Applying recipes:
+- **In Agent Mining tab:** select a saved recipe and apply it to a specific dataset image id (useful for debugging).
+- **In the labeling UI (SAM3/Recipes panel):** load a recipe ZIP and click **Apply recipe to image** to write detections into the current image.
+If the recipe’s class name doesn’t exist in the current labelmap, enable **Output class override** and pick the destination class.

 ## Command-Line Training
 The UI shares its engine with `tools/train_clip_regression_from_YOLO.py`:
 ```bash